Filter pairs and natural extensions of logics: Filter pairs yielding a fixed logic

 We have introduced the reversal of arrows in the definition of $\FP{l}, \FP{\Sigma}$, because in this way morphisms of filter pairs induce translations between their associated logics \emph{in the same direction}: Indeed, a map of logics induces, by taking preimage, a map in the opposite direction between the theory lattices.

-In particular passage to a stronger logic, means restriction to a smaller theory lattice, which is reflected in the {\bf anti}-isomorphism between the poset of sublattices of powerset lattices and the poset of closure operators from Section 1.
+In particular the passage to a stronger logic over the same signature means restriction to a smaller theory lattice, which is reflected in the {\bf anti}-isomorphism between the poset of sublattices of powerset lattices and the poset of closure operators from Section \ref{SectionPreliminaries}.

 Here is an overview of how directions of morphisms correspond to each other:

 Here the last reversal of the arrow is purely formal; literally such an arrow is given by lattice maps in the opposite direction.